 Another excuse to sell, which could be closer to the mark, was the Fed's decision this week to lop another $10 billion/off its monthly bond purchase program.
 It is interesting that interest rates have come down, not up, since the announcement.
 In the past more taper talk sent interest rates higher.

 Stock market investors could be worried that the Fed is pulling back too much, too soon, although the economic data does not support that view.
 GDP in the fourth quarter came in at 3.2%, following a 4.
 2% gain in the third quarter of 2013.
-Most of the increase reflects growth in personal consumption expenditures, exports and fixed investment outside residential, as well as inventory investments from the private sector and local government spending.

 It was a good result, in my opinion and it indicates that 2014 growth will be propelled by business spending and exports.
 That should also be good for employment gains.
 So I believe the Fed is right on target in easing off the monetary gas pedal right now.